someguy599/Deep-Learners/content/mini-project/aqi/_index.md

 ## Introduction

-Our goal was to find out the effect that air quality may have on people's income.
+Our goal was determining whether air quality and people's income are correlated among California counties.

 ## Data Acquisition